Thursday, 1 March 2018

 If you already have a job and another company offers you a position, think long and hard before you decide to take the leap.
 "Making a change is stressful, even if it's a good change," says Darcy Eikenberg, career coach and owner of Red Cape Revolution.
 "Switching to a new job should be the right next step for you personally and for your career."

-If you're weighing a job offer, keep these four considerations in mind:
+If you're weighing a job offer, keep these five considerations in mind:

 "Some people jump from job to job just like going from party to party just because they're invited," Eikenberg says.
 Instead of moving aimlessly from one opportunity to another, she recommends making a plan for your career with an end goal in mind.
 For instance, to get to your goal, you may need to add experience in a particular area — and if this new opportunity offers that experience you lack, it could be a good fit.